-- 1st Line of Defence ("Line 1") responsible for managing risk in day-to-day business operations.
-Line 1 comprises Actuarial, Finance, Tax, HR, Communications, IT, Legal and Outsource Management. - 2nd Line of Defence ("Line 2") comprises the Compliance and Risk functions.
+- Line 1 responsible for managing risk in day-to-day business operations.
+Line 1 comprises Actuarial, Finance, Tax, HR, Communications, IT, Legal and Outsource Management. - Line 2 comprises the Compliance and Risk functions.
 The Compliance function oversees regulatory compliance.
-A summary of the Risk function's

-- responsibilities are set out in Section B.4.3 The Risk function.
-Line 2 functions are represented on all committees and on all material projects. - 3rd Line of Defence ("Line 3") independent assurance in respect of risk management controls is provided by Internal Audit.
+A summary of the Risk function's responsibilities are set out in Section B.4.3 The Risk function.
+Line 2 functions are represented on all committees and on all material projects. - Line 3 independent assurance in respect of risk management controls is provided by Internal Audit.
 The Internal Audit function is described in Section B.5 Internal Audit function.